YonghoonChung/22-1OSSLabFinalHisnet/README.md

 sudo apt-get install chromium-chromedriver

 ```
+## My contribution on this project
+* I tried to make my own branch of cloning the data from the website.
 ## Where can people get more help, if needed?
+* Contact me =if you need more information or request.
+* yonghoon1999@gmail.com
 ## Reference
 * https://ivanderevianko.com/2020/01/selenium-chromedriver-for-raspberrypi
 * https://stackoverflow.com/questions/64979042/how-to-run-seleniumchrome-on-raspberry-pi-4